awsdocs/amazon-ec2-user-guide/doc_source/ri-convertible-exchange.md

 You can exchange your Convertible Reserved Instance for three $10 Convertible Reserved Instances\.
 It's not possible to purchase half reservations; therefore you must purchase an additional Convertible Reserved Instance to cover the remainder:

 ```
-3.5 = 3 whole Convertible Reserved Instances + 1 additional Convertible Reserved Instance.
+3.5 = 3 whole Convertible Reserved Instances + 1 additional Convertible Reserved Instance
 ```

 The fourth Convertible Reserved Instance has the same end date as the other three\.
 If you are exchanging Partial or All Upfront Convertible Reserved Instances, you pay the true\-up cost for the fourth reservation\.
-If the remaining upfront cost of your Convertible Reserved Instances is $500, and the target reservation would normally cost $600 on a prorated basis, you are charged $100\.
+If the remaining upfront cost of your Convertible Reserved Instances is $500, and the new reservation would normally cost $600 on a prorated basis, you are charged $100\.

 ```
-$600 prorated upfront cost of new reservations - $500 remaining upfront cost of original reservations = $100 difference.
+$600 prorated upfront cost of new reservations - $500 remaining upfront cost of original reservations = $100 difference
 ```

 ## Merging Convertible Reserved Instances<a name="ri-merge-convertible"></a>